 There are currently no provisions within Australian tax law to allow the Commissioner the discretion to ignore your tax liabilities as a goodwill gesture.
 Please contact us urgently regarding these issues.

-The Hayes Knight Team
+Hayes Knight Tax Advice Team